 USD, CAD, GBP, EUR, AUD, SGD etc are very easily exchangeable.
 Banks, travel agency desks, and hotels often exchange foreign currency and give you cash in INR.
 This is especially true for big cities.
 Tourist towns will have a money exchange option on every street.
 Hotels or travel agency desks will usually offer a better rate than banks.
 Sometimes there are also jewellery shops doing money exchange but those options are not so obvious to a traveller.
 So ask the receptionist or driver for the best options around.

 Also, if you are shopping or paying hotel extras they often accept foreign currency (7 out of 10 instances).
 The airport only exchange a small amount of money as rates are the worst there (100 USD/EUR ideally, not more).

 Remember – Indian ATMs charge a fee of INR 100 – 150 (USD 3/ EUR 2 approx)) per transaction.
-In addition your home bank could charge you a fee.
+In addition, your home bank could charge you a fee.